timholy/AxisAlgorithms.jl/README.md

 In general it is very difficult to get efficient cache behavior for multidimensional multiplication, and often using `permutedims` is the best strategy.
 However, there are cases where in-place operations are faster.
 It's a good idea to time both and see which works better for your case.

+There are optimized implementations for when `M` is a sparse matrix and when it is a 2x2 matrix.